-Once a child has overcome the crisis phase, it is imperative that adults carry out a 'reflect, repair and restore' session where behaviour can be discussed and resulting consequences and actions put in place (appendix).
+Once a child has overcome the crisis phase, it is imperative that adults carry out a 'reflect, repair and restore' session where behaviour can be discussed and resulting consequences and actions put in place which all needs recording on CPOMs.
 This important phase helps pupils to understand the link between the behaviour and its consequences as well as providing some ideas for how to respond to stressful situations differently in the future.
-Restorative activities complete the therapeutic process and include:
+If necessary, restorative activities complete the therapeutic process and include: